agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 - **2.** The _function_ way, where we configure everything in an object too.
      But this time the object has to be returned by a function, which has the collection as its only parameter.
-     By approaching the collection, we are able to create Groups and Selectors on our own, which gives us more freedom in configuring these Instances.
+     By approaching the collection, we are able to create Groups and Selectors on our own, which gives us much more freedom in configuring these Instances.
      ```ts
      const Collection = App.createCollection((collection) => ({
      key: 'dummyCollection',